 Note: The article pertains to DayZ Alpha Version 45.124299.
 We will update this material if changes are made in future versions.

 In order to build a full backpack, you will need rope, a stick, and a base material.
-Various base materials can be used, but most obtained by hunting.
-There are currently four materials that can currently be used as a base material:
+Various base materials can be used, but most are obtained by hunting.
+There are currently four materials that can currently be used as a base material.

 - Boar Pelt

 - Cow Pelt

 - Burlap Bag

 Pelts are obtained by hunting, skinning, and quartering animals.
 You will get at least one pelt from each animal, and often several pelts from the cow.
 Each pelt takes up a different number of spots.
 The boar pelt takes up the least amount of space.